 Imagine you are in the year 2030, combustion vehicles have almost started losing charm to electric vehicles and hybrid vehicles.
-But there is another clause why electric vehicles and hybrid vehicles are into big swaps, ‘Autonomous Driving’ or we can also call it as ‘Self Driving Car’!
-All this dates back to experiments conducted during the 1920's in the United States of America.
-And in fact it’s still common to see vehicles in trial in progress on United States of America roads.
-Seeing the technology bouncing, companies like Amazon, Google, Apple and Tesla have come up with a huge investment of over $ 8 billion to bring out to the world.
+But there is another clause why electric vehicles and hybrid vehicles are into big swaps, ‘Autonomous Driving’ or we can also call it ‘Self Driving Car’!
+All this dates back to experiments conducted during the 1920s in the United States of America.
+And in fact, it’s still common to see vehicles in a trial in progress on United States of America roads.
+Seeing the technology bouncing, companies like Amazon, Google, Apple, and Tesla have come up with a huge investment of over $ 8 billion to bring out to the world.

-Also with popular technologies such as machine learning, artificial intelligence, computer vision and data analytics self-driving cars could be much earlier launched as predicted.
-Which could be a massive breakthrough for applications such as regular taxis, campus shuttles, elderly and disabled, insurance companies and children.
+Also with popular technologies such as machine learning, artificial intelligence, computer vision, and data analytics autonomous driving cars could be much earlier launched as predicted.
+This could be a massive breakthrough for applications such as regular taxis, campus shuttles, the elderly and disabled, insurance companies, and children.
 Imagine all you need to do is just reach out to the vehicle and select the final destination.
 Take a short nap fearlessly until your venue arrives!
 Shuttling students/passengers from the main gate to the main campus building and back.
-Same can be possible for highway ferries from one end to other end.
-All was possible for deeper research in the fields of state estimation and localization, visual perception, motion planning and last but not the least is the sensor fusion and tracking tools.
-Researchers and engineers across the globe are yielding for much more data that could be driven out of these technologies and which in the end can refine the self driving experience.
+The same can be possible for highway ferries from one end to another end.
+All was possible for deeper research in the fields of state estimation and localization, visual perception, motion planning, and last but not least is the sensor fusion and tracking tools.
+Researchers and engineers across the globe are yielding much more data that could be driven out of these technologies and which in the end can refine the self-driving experience.

 Tesla Model S Autopilot system in use in July 2016; it was only suitable for limited-access highways, not for urban driving.
 Among other limitations, it could not detect pedestrians or cyclists.